-Once the Traffic Manager has processed a number of sessions, it is normal for the cache to completely fill up.
-The Oldest value will indicate the current session expiry time - how long entries are retained without being used before they are discarded.
+After the Traffic Manager has processed a number of sessions, it is normal for the cache to completely fill up.
+The Oldest value indicates how long entries are retained without being used or expired out of the cache.

-To help you size your cache, you need to consider the rate at which new entries are added to your cache (entries per second) and the length of time (in seconds) that you want these entries to be retained since they were last used (the session expiry time).
+To help you size your cache, you need to consider the rate at which new entries are added to your cache (entries per second) and the length of time (in seconds) that you want these entries to be retained since they were last used.
 Multiply these two values together to get an estimate of the required cache size, and monitor the Oldest value to check that entries are not prematurely discarded because the cache has filled.